atmaivancevic/structuralVariantResources/README.md

 ## 5. Conclusions

-## 6. Extra reading for the super keen
+## 6. Extra reading for the extra keen